There’s nothing quite like a Botswana safari. In fact, The Telegraph even named it ‘the BEST safari in Africa’.

 There are a whole load of safari companies that offer trips to Chobe of varying lengths, some include boat trips along the river too.

-Cool Things To Do: Camp in the bush, go on safari and take millions of pictures of elephants, leopards, lions…
+Camp in the bush, take a river cruise, go on safari and take millions of pictures of elephants, leopards, lions…

 Around 50km before the town of Nata (if coming from Kasane), you will find Elephant Sands, a lodge with a fantastic waterhole that is very popular with the local elephants.
 Every day (and night) elephants and other animals visit the lodge to drink.